How to List on the MLS Without a Realtor

 There are a couple of key reasons why only agents and brokers can access the MLS:

 Operational costs and maintenance.
 Running an MLS isn't just about keeping a website live.
-It involves ensuring the database is current, accurate, and of high quality.
+It involves ensuring the database is current, accurate, and high-quality.
 The fees collected from NAR members help cover these operational costs, supporting the maintenance and integrity of the MLS databases.

-Flat fee MLS companies, also known as limited listing services, offer a straightforward way to list your home on the MLS.
+Also known as limited listing services, flat fee MLS providers offer a straightforward way to list your home on the MLS.

-For a set fee, usually a few hundred dollars, these services include a property description, photos, and a listing duration of six to 12 months.
+For a set fee, usually a few hundred dollars, these services post your home on the MLS for you, and include a property description, photos, and a listing duration of six to 12 months.

 Pros and cons of flat fee MLS companies